wbunting/webmenu/README.md

 };
 ```

 The result is a simple pipeline for searching for data, browsing the results in whatever UI you like and then pointing to the results.
 You do all of this without ever visiting a website directly.
+Not visiting sites directly prevents the running of insecure / nonfree javascript, and removes a lot of the bloat that is typical of most sites.

-It is also nice to bind scripts like this to a hotkey so that you can easily search for things without ever leaving the keyboard.
+It is nice to bind scripts like this to a global system hotkey so that you can easily search for things without ever leaving the keyboard.

 ## Installation